21 Foods to Mix With Protein Powder

 8. Cottage Cheese – Just use 1/4 cup of protein powder at the most and add a few drops of water if it gets too thick.
 Read a post all about cottage cheese recipes.
 Add fruit and nuts as desired.

-9. Pancakes – Everyone that’s been reading this blog for a while knows about protein pancakes.
+9. Pancakes – Everyone who’s been reading this blog for a while knows about protein pancakes.
 Just add 1/2 a scoop to the mix and a little water to thin it out.
 Add fruit and nuts as desired.

-10. Ice Cream or Frozen Yogurt – Blend together for a weight gainer treat.
+10. Ice Cream or Frozen Yogurt – Blend for a weight gainer treat.
 Add fruit and nuts as desired.

 11. Dessert Mix – For more junk food, mix the protein powder with brownie mix, cookie mix, or any sort of dessert bread or loaf.

 12. Pudding Mix – You can make protein pudding with just about any flavor of pudding or protein.
-You can choose low fat pudding or regular.
-Check out The Hulk Protein Shake for a swell pistachio flavored snack.
+You can choose low-fat pudding or regular.
+Check out The Hulk Protein Shake for a swell pistachio-flavored snack.

 13. Apple Juice and Caramel Flavoring – Mix it with vanilla protein for a caramel apple dessert.
 Add fruit and nuts as desired.